Jxck-S/plane-notify/README.md

 ### TODO

 -   General Cleanup
--   Add ADSBX V2 use (not really possible unless theyd give me access, luckly if we get to keep V1 use ADSBX may be taking away Free API apparently, THANKS ALOT)
+-   Add ADSBX V2 use (not really possible unless i get access, luckly if i to keep V1 use ADSBX may be taking away Free API possibly THANKS ALOT PPL who have to abuse)
--   Get rid of landing/takeoff by data loss/aqquision instead use to last contact timeout for landing.

 ### [More Refrences/Documentation](Refrences.md)